What is Change Management?

 The Change Management Process

-If you’re thinking about implementing change at the University in, for example, ways of working, processes, structures or systems, you should refer to the University's change management process first, before developing your idea.
+If you’re thinking about implementing change at the University in, for example, you should refer to the University's change management process first, before developing your idea.
 The change management process applies to those change initiatives that have a wider impact on the University and its people, to help ensure that they are carefully planned and managed from the start.